 to request a password to be sent to your account’s nominated email address.

 Yes.
-You can delete your account by going to your Account and clicking ‘Delete account' You will find it to the right of 'Log out'.
+You can delete your account by going to your Profile > Account Details.
+Scroll down the menu to the bottom, and there click ‘Delete account' on the left side, right above "Log Out".

 You are encouraged to report posts which breach the Rules, especially those which fall under -